jdhayes/predictive_division/README.md

 # Predictive Division
 Cell Predictive Division

-Hopeful the end of this project will result in a reusable pipeline that can smooth, cut and predict cell divisions.
+Hopefully the end of this project will result in a reusable pipeline that can smooth, cut and predict cell divisions.